 Meanwhile, back in the room are Karen Schlick, Barb King, Betty-Ann Gaetz, and me at our dedicated tables, demonstrating various painting mediums for people to watch and to ask any questions.
 I showcased soft pastels and various pastel papers to enchant people with the beauty and versatility of soft pastels.
 I have not talked so much in one day since moving to Nova Scotia!
 I had a delightful time in such an easy-going venue.

 'Fall for Books' was the final event for me to challenge this year.
-I was invited to join the list of authors to read from my illustrated adult storybook 'Spinderella Soap'.
-I tell ya, it was nerve-wracking for me to get upfront of people and performance read after being reclusive for several years but I DID IT and kept saying to myself, " I will not DIE and will live through the experience, so smarten up, you've done more life-threatening things than this!".
+I was invited to join the list of authors to read from my illustrated adult storybook, 'Spinderella Soap'.
+I tell ya, it was nerve-wracking for me to get up in front of people and perform a read after being reclusive for several years, but I DID IT and kept saying to myself, " I will not DIE and will live through the experience, so smarten up, you've done more life-threatening things than this!".

 What a surprise to be in a room full of seasoned published authors.
-I had no idea how the day was going to transpire as I have never been to a writer's reading and was engaged in listening to them share their writing styles, personal struggles, and insights into the writers' world.
-Another inspiring day for me and I did not die of fright!
+I had no idea how the day would transpire, as I had never attended a writer's reading and was engaged in listening to them share their writing styles, personal struggles, and insights into the world of writing.
+Another inspiring day for me, and I did not die of fright!

-Its been a beneficial year for my creative pursuits by getting out of my comfort zones to connect with other local volunteers & participants who all helped to exhilarate my creative soul!
+It's been a beneficial year for my creative pursuits, having stepped out of my comfort zone to connect with other local volunteers & participants who all helped to exhilarate my creative soul!
 Minaz

 ![]() |

-The Deanery Project organized by Kim Thompson the Executive Director of the Deanery Project, decided to try out a spontaneous Plein Aire event, sending word out to as many creative persons as they could find.
+The Deanery Project, organized by Kim Thompson, the Executive Director of the Deanery Project, decided to try out a spontaneous Plein Aire event, sending word out to as many creative persons as they could find.
 I got an email from Karen Schlick and signed up right away for the weekend event.
-This year's personal goal was to do one Plein air painting session with oil paints and here was my opportunity.
+This year's personal goal was to participate in one plein air painting session with oil paints, and here was my opportunity.
 The day of painting was free to attend with a FREE vegetarian lunch for us hard-working artists.
-Could say that all of us who attended were not only inspired by the natural gorgeous views but most enjoyable was gathering together to talk and do art.
+It could be said that all of us who attended were not only inspired by the natural, gorgeous views, but what was most enjoyable was gathering together to talk and do art.
 What a treat to also have FREE homemade snacks & a vegetarian lunch to share with us all.

 ![]() |